-Registration for the conference will open in Spring 2021 and close mid-June 2021.
+Registration for the conference is open now and will close mid-June 2021.
 The fee to join the full conference (incl. key notes) online is €25.
 We regret that LANDac is unable to cover any participant expenses.

 ORGANISING COMMITTEE OF THE 2021 CONFERENCE

 Joanny Bélair (Utrecht University and LANDac), Gemma van der Haar (Wageningen University and LANDac), Dominique Schmid (Utrecht University), Richard Sliuzas (ITC – University of Twente), Marja Spierenburg (Leiden University), Guus van Westen (Utrecht University and LANDac), Chantal Wieckardt (LANDac).